Specs as Reviewed ? Lenovo Legion 5 15ARH05H

-Going for the Ryzen 9 4900H or HS would be out of my budget limits, so this was the best AMD option available for me.
+Going for the Ryzen 9 4900H or HS would be out of my budget limits, so this was the best AMD option.

-The AMD Ryzen 7 4800H's performance is decent when it comes to single-threaded tasks in PassMark.
+The AMD Ryzen 7 4800H's performance is decent regarding single-threaded tasks in PassMark.
 However, you will find much better Intel 10th & 11th generation CPUs, and of course, the Zen 3 AMD CPUs (Ryzen 7/9 5000) all outperform it.
-So for gaming, you have better options available, but if you consider its multithreaded performance, then it's up there beaten only by the 4900H and the Zen 3 AMD CPUs.
+So for gaming, you have better options available, but if you consider its multithreaded performance, it's beaten only by the 4900H and the Zen 3 AMD CPUs.

-Overall, the performance is solid, but it really depends on whether you perform tasks other than gaming with the Lenovo Legion 5 15ARH05H.
-If you are like me and do photography work and other content creation workflows or coding, this is a great laptop for its price tag.
+Overall, the performance is solid, but it depends on whether you perform tasks other than gaming with the Lenovo Legion 5 15ARH05H.
+If you are like me and do photography work and other content creation workflows or coding, this is an excellent laptop for its price tag.

 You can find my laptop's Geekbench 5 score here.
-Geekbench 5 is a very popular CPU benchmark with workloads that simulate real-world scenarios.
-In this benchmark, I have included both the MacBook Pro and Air of 2020 along with the Mac Mini, all of which feature the M1 SoC I've been raving about since the release of the first Apple Silicon.
-Keep in mind the SoC part; while the Apple M1 beats the 4800H in Geekbench 5, the M1 is neither a gaming nor an AI laptop (people have been asking me about this).
+Geekbench 5 is a popular CPU benchmark with workloads that simulate real-world scenarios.
+In this benchmark, I have included both the MacBook Pro and Air of 2020 and the Mac Mini, all of which feature the M1 SoC I've been raving about since the release of the first Apple Silicon.
+Remember the SoC part; while the Apple M1 beats the 4800H in Geekbench 5, the M1 is neither gaming nor an AI laptop (people have been asking me about this).

-So, yeah, of course, the Apple M1 is better for anything other than gaming.
+So, yeah, the Apple M1 is better for anything other than gaming.
 The Ryzen 4900H is slightly better, while the latest 5800H scores nicely in both Single-Core and Multi-Core.

 |CPU/SoC||Single-Core Score||Multi-Core Score|